Windows Server Update Services 3.0 Class Library

 For information on the WSUS client API, see the Windows Update Agent SDK.

 The WSUS 3.0 API runs on Windows Server 2008, Windows Vista™, Windows Server 2003 Service Pack 1 and later, Windows XP with SP1 or SP2, and Windows 2000 with SP4.
-The WSUS API is available on servers that include the WSUS installation.
-For information about run-time requirements for a particular programming element, see the Requirements section of the reference page for that element.
+The WSUS API is available on servers that include the WSUS installation and clients that have the WSUS client installed.
+For more information, see Referencing the Update Services Assembly.